StackVista/stackstate-docs/configure/topology/event-handlers.md

 - `event.getCauseId` - returns the UUID of the event that triggered the health state change.
 - `event.getTriggeredTimestamp` - returns the time (epoch in ms) at which the state change occurred.
 - `event.getNewStateRef` - returns an object representing the current state of the element.
-For HealthStateChangedEvents and  ViewHealthStateChangedEvents only.
+For HealthStateChangedEvents and  ViewHealthStateChangedEvents.
 - `event.getOldStateRef` - returns an object representing the previous state of the element.
-For HealthStateChangedEvents and  ViewHealthStateChangedEvents only.
+For HealthStateChangedEvents and  ViewHealthStateChangedEvents.
 - `event.getStateChanges` - returns the chain of elements through which the health state change propagated.
 For PropagatedHealthStateChangedEvents only.

 #### Properties for async functions